vanruc/todoApp/README.md

 We will have to change a little bit here to load in the correct user data.
 When loading `My Staff Information`, we will check whether any `Staff` are associated with the current user or not, if there is we will load it.

-To do the above we will need to create a `bizLet` for the `Staff` document and override the `newInstance` method.
+To do the above we will need to create a `Bizlet` for the `Staff` document and override the `newInstance` method.

-To learn more about `bizLet` you can have a read at https://skyvers.github.io/skyve-dev-guide/bizlets/
+To learn more about `Bizlet`, you can have a read at https://skyvers.github.io/skyve-dev-guide/bizlets/

-Now let me to show you how we can create `StaffBizLet` to customize the document as we want.
+Now, let me to show you how we can create `StaffBizlet` to customize the document as we want.

-Right Click to the `Staff` package and select `New` then Select `Class` in the sub-menu.
+Right-click to the `Staff` package and select `New`, then select `Class` in the sub-menu.

 The new Class window will appear like below:

 ![](doc_img_src/create_staffbizlet.png)

 - Name: set class name to StaffBizlet
-- Superclass: click to Browser to and select BizLet<Staff> as Superclass.
+- Superclass: click on Browse, and select BizLet<Staff> as Superclass.

 Then click Finish.

-The `StaffBizlet` class was created, however we will need some change here.
+The `StaffBizlet` class was created, however we will need to make some changes here.

 ![](doc_img_src/staffbizlet_1.png)

-We will fix these 2 issues by using Eclip Quick Fix suggestion.
+We will fix these two issues by using Eclipse Quick Fix suggestion.

 ![](doc_img_src/staffbizlet_2.png)

 ![](doc_img_src/staffbizlet_3.png)

-All right, we've fixed above 2 issues.
+Alright, after following the Quick Fix suggestions we've fixed the above two issues.

-Next, we will override `newInstance` method to read `Staff information` if it already created before.
+Next, we will override the `newInstance` method to read `Staff information` if it has already been created.

 ![](doc_img_src/staffbizlet_4.png)
 ![](doc_img_src/staffbizlet_5.png)